nvim-treesitter/nvim-treesitter/README.md

 If everything is okay, then it might be an actual error.
 In that case, feel free to [open an issue here](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

-#### I get `module 'vim.treesitter.query' not found`

-Make sure you have the latest version of Neovim.

 #### I get `Error detected while processing .../plugin/nvim-treesitter.vim` every time I open Neovim

 This is probably due to a change in a parser's grammar or its queries.